zammad/zammad-user-documentation/extras/knowledge-base.rst

       .. warning::

          Keep in mind that internal RSS links contain **personal access tokens**.
-         Never share these URLs with third parties!
+         Never share these URLs with anyone else!

          If you want to revoke the access and renew your token, you can do so in the RSS modal.